gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

-Moments later they vanished into the night, leaving the two young roos alone in the Mire with a dented bot for company and no idea how they would get home.
+Moments later they vanished into the night, leaving the two young roos alone in the Mire with a dented bot for company and no idea how to get home.

 ## Episode 7: ...And Into the Mire